vss2sn/path_planning/README.md

 ##### Notes: #####
 1. utils.cpp built as library and used in every separate file.
 2. Setting the CMake option BUILD_INDIVIDUAL allows building of each .cpp separately (except main.cpp), allowing easy testing.
 Setting it to OFF allows use of all base classes and algorithms in main.cpp.
+3. Unit test framework set up to set algorithms under different conditions.
+Currently only a sample grid is set up.
+This uses Google Test.
+CMake option TEST allows building when set.
+Currently set to work only when BUILD_INDIVIDUAL is set off.

 ##### Notes on implementations: #####
 1. RRT stops as soon as goal is found.
 It is connects new points to the nearest point, not accounting for total cost to reach that point.
 In contrast RRT\* chooses to connect to a new node to the node that allows the new node to have the minimum cost.
 RRT\* also rewires the preexisting nodes to the new node if that path allows for a lower cost for the preexisting node.